Flamin Hot Cheetos: A Janitor’s Idea That Changed Chips Forever

 Key Takeaways

-• Employees, regardless of their role, title, or education can have disruptive ideas that can positively transform your company
+• Employees, regardless of their role, title, or education can have disruptive ideas that can positively transform your company.

 • Create a culture that enables your employees to take risks.
-Although this story

 • Leaders need to really be accessible and supportive.
 They can’t just talk the talk of innovation, they genuinely need to “walk-the-walk.”
 If Frito-Lay’s CEO wouldn’t have taken Richard’s call or heard his pitch, then we wouldn’t have ever been able to experience the addiction that are Flamin’ Hots.